-The solid blue circle in each figure represents the ranking of the particular CU relative to all other Skeena lake sockeye CUs.
-Darker colour gradation represents increasing cumulative habitat pressure and increasing vulnerability to those pressures for the rearing, migration, and spawning life stages.
+The solid blue circle in each figure represents the ranking of the particular CU relative to all other Skeena coho CUs.
+Darker colour gradation represents increasing cumulative habitat pressure and increasing vulnerability to those pressures for the egg incubation, rearing/migration, and spawning life stages.